August 6, 2024

 1. Metal materials

 Common metal materials in CNC milling include aluminum, steel, and titanium.
-Aluminum is widely used in the aerospace and automotive industries due to its light weight, moderate strength, easy processing, and good thermal conductivity.
-Steel has high strength and wear resistance and is suitable for manufacturing mechanical parts and structural parts.
-Titanium is often used in high-performance applications such as medical implants and aerospace engine components due to its excellent strength-to-weight ratio and corrosion resistance.
+Aluminum is widely used in the aerospace and automotive industries because it is lightweight, moderately strong, easy to process, and has good thermal conductivity.
+Steel is chosen for manufacturing mechanical and structural parts due to its high strength and wear resistance.
+Titanium is selected for high-performance applications, such as medical implants and aerospace components, because of its strength-to-weight ratio and corrosion resistance.
 These metal materials require the selection of appropriate cutting parameters and tools to ensure machining quality and tool life.

 2. Plastic materials

 CNC milling is also suitable for a variety of plastic materials, including ABS, polycarbonate (PC), and polyoxymethylene (POM).
-ABS has good strength and toughness and is often used to manufacture housings and structural parts.
-Polycarbonate is widely used in optical components and protective covers due to its high transparency and impact resistance.
+ABS offers good strength and toughness, making it commonly used to manufacture housings and structural parts.
+Polycarbonate, with its high transparency and impact resistance, finds wide use in optical components and protective covers.
 Polyoxymethylene is suitable for the processing of precision gears and bearing seats due to its high rigidity and low friction.
-When processing plastic materials, lower cutting speeds and feed rates are usually used to prevent thermal deformation and melting of materials.
+To prevent thermal deformation and melting of plastics, manufacturers use lower cutting speeds and feed rates.

 Advantages and applications of CNC milling